Fees for professional services

 - What is my deductible and has it been met?

-- How many sessions per year does my health insurance policy cover?
+- How many sessions per year does my insurance policy cover?

 - What is the coverage amount per therapy session?